-This is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Staying out of the emergency room is one way to assess short-term care.
+This tells you the number of emergency room visits per thousand days of short-term care.
+There is usually a correlation between keeping patients out of the emergency room and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement